sqlc-dev/www/_posts/2023-12-04-preview-typescript-support-with-sqlc-gen-typescript.md

 ## Design considerations

-We've learned a ton building out our Go, Python and Kotlin support over the last four years.
-Our TypeScript code encodes much of that learning.
+We've learned a ton from building out our Go, Python and Kotlin support over the last four years.
+Our TypeScript codegen output incorporates much of that learning.

 We generate individual functions, not methods on a class.
 This structure allows for easier compostability.